DSlike/JSlider/README.md

 ### Connect

-For connect an plugin, just include one of connection strings.
+For connect an plugin, just include one of connection strings and css link.
 Create initializing js file, or write in html file.

 ```javascript
 $(document).ready(function(){